As promised, I will conclude the reporting on my Tour de France 2021 with a recap.

 As I can and often do get an almost perfect 50 / 50 balance on my TT-bike, this means I “lose” somewhere between 40 and 60 Watts of power when climbing, which is not peanuts.

-That doesn’t mean I would be a much better climber if I wouldn’t “leak” power, but it would help a lot if I wouldn’t.
+That doesn’t mean I would be a much better climber if I wouldn’t “leak” power, but it would help a lot if I didn’t.

-Many, up to 200 kms and 7, 8, 9,000 m of elevation a day, varying by ascending and descending “only” the toughest bit up to la Garde, or by not descending the whole way down every time before turning around. *
+Many, up to 200 kms and 7, 8 or 9,000 m of elevation a day, varying by ascending and descending “only” the toughest bit up to la Garde, or by not descending the whole way down every time before turning around. *

 On the day I met him, he was also dressed in a long sleeved jersey and a long legged bib short.
 All black.

-I’m ot sure if that was by mistake – I guess he started early – but it was over 35 degrees and it was not really that cold early in the morning…
+I’m not sure if that was by mistake – I guess he started early – but it was over 35 degrees and it was not really that cold early in the morning…

 Which goes to show just how invaluable it is to have your own team car, with a dedicated and supportive partner.